 The King’s wrath was appeased by His perfect, sinless sacrifice.
 The world no longer stood under permanent sentence of death.

 He offered freedom from sin’s curse, a way to be redeemed from the enemy’s control.
 He offered to adopt His enemies, and love them as His own family.

 But this salvation does not happen automatically.
 You cannot take advantage of a gift, until you first accept it.

 You no longer have to be God’s enemy, under sentence of death for your crimes, but you must first accept His payment as sufficient.
 He offers His death in your place, full payment for your crimes against the King, but youe must believe in His sovereign ability to do so.

 If you confess with your mouth that Jesus is Lord and believe in your heart that God raised him from the dead, you will be saved.
 For with the heart one believes and is justified, and with the mouth one confesses and is saved.
 Romans 10:9-10

-Don’t ignore this.
-It’s quite literally, the most important thing in the world–and in eternity.
+This is quite literally the most important thing in the world — and in eternity.
+Don’t ignore it!

 Questions?
-I’d love to help you out!
+I’d love to help!
 Leave a comment or send me a private message.